-Midwives and nurses who care for mothers and babic powerful influence on a woman's decision about infactors on the success of her breastfeeding experience.
-They
+Midwives and nurses who care for mothers and babies have a powerful influence on a woman's decision about infant feeding.

 Midwives and nurses who care for mothers and babies have a powerful influence on a woman's decision about infant feeding and on the success of her breastfeeding experience.
 They need education on preparation of parents to initiate and manage breastfeeding, on mother-friendly care during labour and delivery, and on counselling for both the process of childbirth and breastfeeding.
 Counselling skills are an essential part of their education.